mikewalkerhippo/skills-test-with-actions/README.md

 If the exercise isn't ready in 20 seconds:

 1. After your new repository is created, wait about 20 seconds, then refresh the page.
-2. Follow the step-by-step instructions in the issue created in your repository.
+2. Follow the step-by-step instructions in the issue created in your repository..
 3. If the page doesn't refresh automatically, please check the [Actions](../../actions) tab.
    - Check to see if a job is running.
 Sometimes it simply takes a bit longer.
    - If the page shows a failed job, please submit an issue.
 Nice, you found a bug! 🐛